damithnh/consumeCountriesAPI/README.md

 			Get time difference between countries.
 Above example returns time difference between Afganistan and Sri Lanka /region?region=Asia
 			Get all countries in a region sorted by population.
-Above example returns all countries in Asia
+Above example returns all countries in Asia (There's a bug in this method.
+It works in synchronous mode, but doesn't work in asynchronous mode)